ULHPC/ulhpc-docs/docs/filesystems/overview.md

 | [`/scratch/users/<username>`](../filesystems/lustre.md)                                                    | [`${SCRATCH}`](../filesystems/lustre.md)                       | [Lustre](../filesystems/lustre.md)           | no                                   |
 | `/mnt/isilon/projects/<project name>`                                                                      | -                                                              | [OneFS](../filesystems/isilon.md)            | yes (live sync and snapshots)        |

+The  file system mounted on the home directories (`/home/users`) and project directories (`/work/projects`) are both exported by the [GPFS/Spectrumscale](../filesystems/gpfs.md) file system.

+- Storage for both directories is redundant, so they are safe against hardware failure.
+- Only `/home/users` is mirrored in a SSD cache, so `/home/users` is a significantly faster for random and small file I/O.